 The first 50 vehicles of this first batch of 148 had fully-seated, single-door bodies by Marshall, the remainder were given dual-door bodies by Park Royal Vehicles.
 The first 50 PRV bodies were classified 1SM1 and given the numbers SMS51-100.
 These 'standee' buses were fitted for split-entrance, Autofare operation and had 25 seats situated up one step behind the exit doors.
 Eight seats were fitted originally in the front part of the bus, all in bench and single seats on the offside.
 A partition channelled Autofare customers through the turnstile into the nearside standing area.

 The remaining, country area vehicles SM101-148 were similar, but because decimalisation loomed, and country area Autofare machines had not been a success, the AFC machinery was omitted and replaced with an elevated luggage pen over the nearside front wheel-arch.
-The luggage pen arrangement was unique to these vehicles, as the subsequent MCW-bodies for the country area had a nearside bench seat and a luggage pen by the exit doors.
+The luggage pen arrangement was unique to these vehicles.
 There was also an overhead luggage rack on the offside, a design copied and executed exactly as found on the fully-seated country MB class Merlins.
 Another resonance with these vehicles was the curious chamfered appearance of the luggage pen, which was almost identical to the offside AFC machine mounting of the country MBS when new.
 Two single seats were fitted at the forward end of the lower saloon, to improve the space for circulation, and conventional bench and double seating filled the the remainder to give a total seating capacity of 38.
 It was intended for up to 22 standing passengers to be carried, but this was reduced to 18 before entry into service.

 |<< BACK....to the BPH index||>> NEXT....WHY ?|